Personality pairing improves human-AI collaboration: Methods

 \subsection{The Pairit platform}

 The study was conducted on the Pairit platform (Figure~\ref{fig:pairit}).
-On the left panel of the platform, users can read the task, select images from a carousel, generate images using Dall-E, and write copy for the display ads.
+On the left panel of the platform, users can read the task, select images from a carousel, generate images using Dall-E 3, and write copy for the display ads.
 In the human-AI teams, the AI has full context of all elements on the platform, including screenshots of the ad images as they evolve over time during the collaboration.
 In all conditions, only the participants can submit ads.
-Additional details on the platform are in SI Section~A-B.
+Additional details on the platform can be found in the SI.

 To enable the AI agents to act as effective collaborators on the Pairit platform, we provided them with full context of the task and collaboration by prompting each LLM call with all information on the user interface.
 The prompts included the same text of the task given to participants, previous submissions, personality prompts, current copy, elapsed time, history of its own actions, history of its chain-of-thought, chat history, general instructions, and a screenshot of the image after each change by the participant.
-We used OpenAI's multimodal \texttt{gpt-4o} model (specifically \texttt{gpt-4o-2024-08-06}).
-Additional details in the AI agent are in SI Section ~D.
+We used OpenAI's multimodal \texttt{gpt-4o} model (specifically the \texttt{gpt-4o-2024-08-06} snapshot) with a temperature of 0.2 and default nucleus sampling parameters; no top-$p$, max token, or seed constraints were imposed, so sampling was stochastic.
+Image generation used \texttt{dall-e-3} at $1024 \times 1024$ resolution.
+Additional details on the AI agent are in SI Appendix, Section~\ref{si:methods}.

 Using Pairit, we designed the AI agent to be able to take the same actions that a human participant could take, apart from submitting ads.
 The actions include sending chat messages, editing any element of the ad copy (including the headline, primary text, and description), selecting images, generating images using the Dall-E 3 interface, or waiting (\textit{i.e.}, not taking any action).
 The agent is prompted every 10 seconds on whether to engage to take an action.